Cogntix/MetaCV/README.md

 ```

 ### 2. Configure Environment Variables
-  > Update the variables with correct values (like API keys, ports, etc.)
+  > Update the variables with correct values (like API keys, etc.)

 ### 3. Install Dependencies